Jacques717/private-llm/README.md

 ### Step 4: Test Offline Functionality
 Disconnect from the internet and ensure the model runs successfully.

+### Step 5: Optional: Run on Air-Gapped Hardware
+For maximum privacy, consider deploying the model on hardware that is completely disconnected from any external network:
+* On-premise servers or dedicated GPUs.
+* Use isolated virtual machines with no internet connectivity.

+### Step 6: Verify No External Requests
+1. Before running your offline setup:
+2. Disconnect from the internet or monitor traffic with tools like Wireshark or tcpdump to ensure no external requests are made.
+3. Run the script and verify it loads all resources locally without errors.

 # Advanced: Fine-Tuning and Customization